snozbot/fungus/CONTRIBUTING.md

 Make sure the tests pass locally (see the project readme for instructions).

 Make your change.
-Add tests for your change.
+Add tests and/or demo scenes for your change.
 Make the tests pass locally.

 Push to your fork and [submit a pull request][pr].